awqx/github-rstudio/README.md

   - git push -u origin master
     -If this doesn't work, and the error says something about "unrelated histories", use git pull --allow-unrelated-histories
 - The file should be in GitHub, and the pull/push buttons in RStudio will now work
+####Pushing and Pulling
+- At this point, the Push/Pull buttons in the Git tab of RStudio should work.
+- First, pull from GitHub to make sure everything is up-to-date.
+- In order to push, you have to make a commit first (see above), and then press the push button.
+  - If pushing doesn't work with the buttons, try going to the Git shell and using the command:
+  - git push origin example-branch
+  - (of course, replace "example-branch" with the branch you're pushing to.)

 ###GitHub to RStudio
 - In RStudio: New Project --> Version Control --> Clone Git Repository